alphagov/verify-local-startup/README.md

 > Started - visit [http://localhost:50130/test-rp](http://localhost:50130/test-rp) to start a journey (may take some time to spin up)

-It can take up to 5 minutes for the 13 indivual microservices to get going and for you to make a successful verify journey depending on the age and power of your computer.
+It can take up to 5 minutes for the 13 individual microservices to get going and for you to make a successful verify journey depending on the age and power of your computer.
 If you encounter any issues please [raise an issue](#Support-and-raising-issues).

 ## Stopping the Hub